allenpinjic/mustar-project/README.md

 # MuStar Summer Project

 ## Description
-This is a summer project that I am working on with gradute student Johnny Esteves at the University of Michigan within the group organized by Professor Marcelle Soares-Santos
+This is a summer project that I am working on with graduate student Johnny Esteves at the University of Michigan within the group organized by Professor Marcelle Soares-Santos
 ## Main Goal
 In short, the goal of the project is to define the scalar mass relations between MuStar and the masses of galaxy clusters